 I’ve dreamed of being a writer ever since I was fifteen, when I first discovered how much I wanted to have a voice and be heard.
 The voice I admired most was James Thurber’s, because I loved his humor, sense of the absurd, and willingness to swim against the tide.
-I still do, though I’ve found many other influences since, whom you’ll come across as this blog grows.

 When I’m not writing or reading, I cook; like the first two, it’s something I have to do, and love.
 I also enjoy working with my hands, so I garden and take on modest carpentry projects.
 My favorite form of exercise is hiking, both where I live, in the Pacific Northwest, and abroad.
 In September 2014, I spent two weeks hiking in France, where I took the photo above, from a hill overlooking the Dordogne outside the village of St.-Sozy.